 Arnica sports gel is one great way to ease the pain of pulled muscles and it is great for treating bruising too, simply apply to the affected area prior to bandaging or putting on a support.
 Another popular and completely natural method of treating pulled muscles is to soak in a warm bath; many people swear by this method and often add muscle soaks and natural oils such as lavender, rosemary and chamomile to the water to speed up the process and to increase relaxation of muscles and mind.

 The best part about the oils is that since they are natural, they are even safe for children to use and are less likely than chemical-based products to cause skin irritations or other adverse reactions.
+The same principle applies to hot therapies such as wheat bags and cold therapies such as ice packs and biofreeze gels, which are popular methods of treating the pain and inflammation associated with pulled muscles.

 Remember that if you are an athlete, you must allow your pulled muscles to completely heal before you get involved in playing sports again, patience is the key to a full recovery as exercising too soon can cause lasting damage that is extremely difficult to treat.
 The great thing about physio supplies and back supports that you can use at home is that you won't be tempted to leave your muscles untreated because you can't get to a doctor or physiotherapist, instead you will have the alternative therapies you need on hand at home.